Selection Principles and special sets of reals: Open problems: Introduction

 \section{Introduction}

-The field of \emph{Selection Principles in Mathematics} started with Scheepers' identification and classification of common prototypes for selection hypotheses appearing in classical and modern works.
+The field of \emph{Selective Principles in Mathematics} started with Scheepers' identification and classification of common prototypes for selective properties appearing in classical and modern works.
 For surveys of the field see \cite{LecceSurvey, KocSurv, ict}.

 The main four prototypes in the field are defined as follows.
 Fix a topological space $X$, and let $\scrA$ and $\scrB$ each be a collection of covers of $X$.
 Following are properties which $X$ may or may not have \cite{coc1}. \begin{itemize} \itm[$\binom{\scrA}{\scrB}$:] Every member of $\scrA$ has a subset which is a member of $\scrB$. \item[$\sone(\scrA,\scrB)$:] For each sequence $\seq{\cU_n}$ of members of $\scrA$, there exist members $U_n\in\cU_n$, $n\in\N$, such that $\setseq{U_n}\in\scrB$. \item[$\sfin(\scrA,\scrB)$:] For each sequence $\seq{\cU_n}$ of members of $\scrA$, there exist finite subsets $\cF_n\sbst\cU_n$, $n\in\N$, such that $\Union_{n\in\N}\cF_n\in\scrB$. \item[$\ufin(\scrA,\scrB)$:] For each sequence $\seq{\cU_n}$ of members of $\scrA$ which do not contain a finite subcover, there exist finite subsets $\cF_n\sbst\cU_n$, $n\in\N$, such that $\setseq{\cup\cF_n}\in\scrB$. \end{itemize}